nil1729/trino-opa-demo/README.md

 #### Setting up Github SSH Key (Optional)

-If you are using a private repository, you need to add the SSH key to the GitHub repository as a deploy key.
-[OPAL Docs](https://docs.opal.ac/getting-started/running-opal/run-opal-server/policy-repo-location)
+If you are using a private repository for the policy files in OPAL Server, you need to add the SSH Public key to the GitHub repository as a deploy key.
+Read [OPAL Documentation](https://docs.opal.ac/getting-started/running-opal/run-opal-server/policy-repo-location)

 - Generate a new SSH key pair using the following command: